crazycooky77/lego_collection/README.md

 <img src='static/images/readme/colourmind.webp' alt='Colourmind image'>

 #### Typography
+2 different Google Fonts were used for the [page title](https://fonts.google.com/specimen/Londrina+Outline?query=londrina) and [website text](https://fonts.google.com/specimen/Londrina+Solid?query=londrina).
+They are the same font in different styles for improved design.

 #### Imagery
 AI-generated images were used throughout.
 [Stable Diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [ComfyUI](https://stable-diffusion-art.com/how-to-install-comfyui/) were used with the [Dreamshaper 8](https://civitai.com/models/4384/dreamshaper) model.